 Seatbelt Use Climbs in 34 States

 – Motorists in Hawaii, Washington state, and Nevada had the nation's highest rates of seatbelt use in 2005, a record year for seatbelt use nationwide, according to the Detroit News.

-Primary seatbelt laws have passed in 22 states.
+Department of Transportation officials estimate with 82 percent wearing their seatbelts, about 15,700 fatalities and 350,000 serious injuries are prevented every year.Primary seatbelt laws have passed in 22 states.
 Most other states have secondary laws, which allow police to issue a seatbelt violation only if a driver is stopped for another infraction.
 New Hampshire has no adult seat belt law.